Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 • a functional medicine practitioner.

-Brian is the National Director of Integrative Oncology and Cancer Survivorship, GenesisCare and brings a wealth of knowledge and practical experience to this discussion.
+Brian is the National Director of Integrative Oncology and Cancer Survivorship at GenesisCare and brings a wealth of knowledge and practical experience to this discussion.

-Brian has been a close friend to Optimising Nutrition for years and there is a lot of alignment in our approaches.
-When we started thinking about who we could ask to be on our board of advisors, Dr Lawenda was an obvious choice for us to partner with (along with Dr Ted Naiman, Diana Rodgers and Bev Postma).
+Brian has been a close friend of Optimising Nutrition for years, and our approaches are aligned.
+When we started thinking about who we could ask to be on our board of advisors, Dr. Lawenda was an obvious choice for us to partner with (along with Dr. Ted Naiman, Diana Rodgers, and Bev Postma).
 We have also been working with Brian to develop an automated approach to fine-tuning nutrition for his cancer patients.

 Why did we create three recipe books for cancer?

-When we first talked about building recipe books tailored for people managing cancer, Brian insisted there wasn’t a one size fits all solution.
+When we first discussed building recipe books tailored to people managing cancer, Brian insisted there wasn’t a one-size-fits-all solution.

 • Weight gain